SHASWAT2000-loves-logic/Hotel_Website/README.md

 c. contact.html- contact page

-There is also a CSS file, which has style.css file, which contains all the styling.
+There is also a CSS folder, which has style.css file, which contains all the styling.